-Bushbuckridge Local municipality has, 146 720 households as per WSDP with 44 720 (30%) households without access to water and 102 000 (70%) households have access to water in their yards.
+Bushbuckridge Local municipality has, 146 720 households as per WSDP with 35 213 (24%) households without access to water and 111 507 (76%) households have access to water in their yards.
 The municipality has completed the Acornhoek bulk as well other major bulks.
 In terms of the master plans the bulk water is 98% and above completed.
 In order to provide the community with water in the short term basis while awaiting the completion of the bulk and reticulations the municipality is refurbishing and maintaining boreholes to arrest the backlog.
-In 2016/17 financial year the municipality intends on reticulating a further 10 543 households and a backlog of 12 786 households will be implemented on the outer years.
+In 2016/17 financial year the municipality managed to reticulate 21 243 households and in the 2017/18 financial year the municipality reticulated a further 10 543 households and a backlog of 12 500 households will be implemented on the 2019/20.
 Water tankers are used to deliver water to areas with a pressing shortage of water.

-The municipality has budgeted R329 000, 000 for the 2018/19 financial to fast track the implementation of the projects identified in the municipal IDP document.
+The municipality has budgeted R455 000, 000 for the 2019/20 financial year to fast track the implementation of the projects identified in the municipal IDP document.
 The budget is also informed by the resolutions of the PCF where all municipalities in Mpumalanga must budget 65% of the budget to water and sanitation.